osekoo/hands-on-bigdata/Lab1_Instructions.md

    - This hides the complexity of file handling and ensures memory efficiency, especially for large datasets.

 3. **Grouping via Iteration**:
-   - Implement a function to iterate through the sorted dataset, grouping values by \( k \) as they appear.
+   - Implement a function to iterate through the sorted dataset, grouping values by `k `as they appear.
 This avoids random access and simulates how sorting simplifies grouping in distributed systems.
-   - Since the file is sorted by \( k \), you can group values without random access:
+   - Since the file is sorted by `k`, you can group values without random access:
      1. Read the file line by line.
-     2. Accumulate values for the current key \( k \).
+     2. Accumulate values for the current key `k`.
-     3. When \( k \) changes, save the results for the previous key and start accumulating for the new key.
+     3. When `k `changes, save the results for the previous key and start accumulating for the new key.

-4. **Comparison with Naive Grouping**:
+4. **Comparison**:
    - Compare the performance of the iterator-based grouping on the sorted file against the naive grouping on an unsorted dataset.

-#### **Performance Comparison**
-- Measure execution time for:
-  1. **Naive Grouping**: Reads and groups an unsorted file by scanning and aggregating in memory.
-  2. **Iterator-based Grouping**: Processes the sorted file line by line using the grouping-by-iteration method.

 ### **Key Takeaways**
-1. Sorting the dataset by \( k \) beforehand simplifies grouping, reducing memory usage and computation overhead.
+1. Sorting the dataset by `k `beforehand simplifies grouping, reducing memory usage and computation overhead.
 2. Iterators enable efficient file processing without loading the entire dataset into memory.
-3. Skewed distributions for \( k \) simulate real-world scenarios where data isn't uniformly distributed, offering better insights into optimization techniques.
+3. Skewed distributions for `k `simulate real-world scenarios where data isn't uniformly distributed, offering better insights into optimization techniques.

 ---